SpaceApi-archive/endpoint-scripts/README.md

 }
 ```

+_Note: if you need to update an array of sensors this must be done in the same request since the order matters.
+This means that at the moment it's impossible to update the first temperature sensor by one microcontroller and the second by another._

-After urlencoding the json use the URL below.
+After urlencoding the json you make a POST request to the URL schema as shown below.

 ```
 http://spaceapi.your-space.com/sensors/set/?&key=<api_key>&sensors=<urlencoded_json>